vipulchib/aws-cloudformation/README.md

            FromPort: -1
            ToPort: -1
            CidrIp: 0.0.0.0/0
+        Tags:
+        - Key: Name
+          Value: !Sub
+          - VPC-${ID}-SecurityGroup
+          - {ID: !Ref ID}
       ```
-     A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
-For *'CidrBlock'* section of the
+     C. We will create a Resource for the Internet Gateway and we will name is **AristaVPCIGW**.
+The Internet Gateway will be
+     named as *'VPC-Arista-IGW'* but *'Arista'* portion of VPC's name will be derived from the VPC ID we defined in
-     Properties we will reference the *'VPCCidr'* Parameter we previously defined.
+     the Parameter section.
       ```
-      AristaVPC:
+      AristaVPCIGW:
-       Type: AWS::EC2::VPC
+       Type: AWS::EC2::InternetGateway
        Properties:
-        CidrBlock: !Ref VPCCidr
         Tags:
          - Key: Name
            Value: !Sub
-            - VPC-${ID}
+           - VPC-${ID}-IGW
            - {ID: !Ref ID}
       ```
       A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
      Properties we will reference the *'VPCCidr'* Parameter we previously defined.